 If you have any questions, drop us a note at ShellfishProgram@g.rwu.edu.
 If you have emailed us this past year asking to be put on the list, keep an eye on your email for the registration link there as well.
 Hope to see you all soon!

-The annual Applied Shellfish Farming Course will be put ON HIATUS FOR SPRING 2022.
-But be sure to come back next year in 2023!
+The annual Applied Shellfish Farming Course will be on HIATUS for Spring 2023.
+Due to a faculty change, the ASF Course will unfortunately still be on hiatus for 2023.
+We hope to offer the course again next year as we introduce our new faculty to this great program!
 Traditionally the class runs weekly from the end of January through the end of May.
 In efforts of addressing COVID-19 concerns in RI and on the Roger Williams University campus, the course will be offered in a remote (online) setting only.

 Roger Williams University’s Center for Economic and Environmental Development will be offering our Applied Shellfish Farming course for business start-ups in the region (and beyond).
 This non-credit course consists of 15 evening lectures (Tuesday’s 6:30 to 9:00 PM) over four months that cover the range of information you may need to help with starting or improving your farm.
 Participants will learn the basic principles of hatchery, nursery and grow-out operations, risk management, siting, permitting, and business management.